-- A Trading Member may enter either a Market Order or Limit Order for the purchase or sale of Shares in a Market.
+- A Trading Member may enter either a Market Order or Limit Order for the purchase or sale of Units in a Market.

-- The Trading Member’s Market Order or Limit Order may be filled in whole or in part, depending upon the availability of the Shares on the Veil Platform.
+- The Trading Member’s Market Order or Limit Order may be filled in whole or in part, depending upon the availability of the Units on the Veil Platform.

 - Trading Members are required to honor all Orders which have not been withdrawn from the market.